-So grab a cup of coffee, pull up a seat and get ready to learn a little bit of history on how these properties came about and the key elements you should look out for if you’re looking to develop or invest in these 1930’ style ex-council and art deco houses.
+Today, we look to give you a little bit of history on how these properties came about and the key elements you should look out for if you’re looking to develop or invest in these ex-council and art deco houses.

 What makes inter-war housing such a good investment?

-There are few positives which can be written about the First World War, however, the loss of life in the conflict across all classes caused a great social change in the following decades and had a marked effect on housing in Britain.
+There are very few positives which can be written about the First World War.
+However, the loss of life in the conflict, across all social classes caused a great social change in the following decades and had a marked effect on housing in Britain.

-When the whistle to attack sounded it was young officers often from the upper classes who led the way out of the trenches and were the first to be cut down by machine gun fire.
-The loss of the family heir coupled with crippling taxes and the effects of agricultural depression resulted in large numbers of country estates being sold off in the interwar years and providing cheap land for housing.
+When the whistle to attack sounded it was young officers, often from the upper classes, who led the way out of the trenches and were the first to be cut down by machine gun fire.
+The loss of the family heir coupled with crippling taxes and the effects of agricultural depression resulted in large numbers of country estates being sold off in the interwar years, providing cheap land for housing.

-At the same time the atrocious conditions the working classes had to live in were highlighted by the poor health of recruits during the later stages of the war, and with the Russian Revolution fresh in the mind the Government realised that more spacious and healthy housing would have to be provided.
+At the same time, the atrocious conditions the working classes had to live in were highlighted by the poor health of recruits during the later stages of the war and with the Russian Revolution fresh in the mind of the Government it was recognised that more spacious and healthy housing would have to be provided.

-Financial schemes which encouraged local authorities to build the first large-scale council estates and the middle classes to buy a new house began the slow raising of standards of accommodation and the obsession with property ownership.
+Financial schemes which encouraged local authorities to build the first large-scale council estates and the middle classes to buy new houses kick-started the slow, raising of standards of accommodation and created a new obsession with property ownership.

-With the low cost of suburban land compared with that in city centres, builders could afford to provide less densely packed housing hence the large semi set in spacious front and rear gardens became the standard design during these inter-war years.
+With the low cost of suburban land compared with that in city centres, builders could afford to provide less densely packed housing, hence the new large semis set in spacious front and rear gardens became the standard design during these inter-war years.

-There was a wide variety of styles available which could be implied by simply adding a few appropriate details or cladding to this basic form of semi detached house.
+There were a wide variety of styles available which could be employed by simply adding a few appropriate details or cladding to the basic form of a semi-detached house.

-In the 1920s Mock Tudor timber framing, Arts and Crafts pebbledash or Neo Georgian windows were added and then in the 1930s Modern streamlined features, white rendered walls and Art Deco glazing was added to the mix.
+In the 1920s Mock Tudor timber framing, Arts and Crafts pebbledash or Neo Georgian windows were added and then, in the 1930s, modern, streamlined features such as white, rendered walls and Art Deco glazing were added to the mix.

 Features which distinguish houses from the 1920s and 30s include: